Many people have been forced to work from home following the government’s national lockdown on March 23rd.

 Those who work for themselves will also be able to receive some financial relief if they have been unable to carry on working during this crisis, as the government recently revealed they could be given 80 per cent of their salaries up to the value of £2,500 for three months.

-For guidance on claiming this grant or the tax-free payment, contact accountants in Bourne End.
+For guidance on claiming this grant or the tax-free payment, contact us today.